 During the Great Depression, our country was overcome with unemployment and lost opportunity.
 However, the local economy was less affected than many other cities partly because of our stable military presence and the booming coal exporting industry.
 Downtown Norfolk continued to thrive through it all and ultimately gained a great deal of character.

 Downtown Norfolk has indeed seen its great moments.
-In the dining room of 456 Fish, downtown history from the early 20th century to the present is captured in nearly twenty black-and-white images ranging from sailors celebrating V-E Day, the Miss Azalea Festival and Parade, the numerous stores and theatres that once filled the streets, the crowds swarming department stores anticipating the lighting of the Christmas Trees on the day after Thanksgiving, to numerous other events which have defined the downtown area.
+In the dining room of 456 Fish, downtown history from the early 20th century to the present is captured in black-and-white images ranging from sailors celebrating V-E Day, the Miss Azalea Festival and Parade, the numerous stores and theatres that once filled the streets, the crowds swarming department stores anticipating the lighting of the Christmas Trees on the day after Thanksgiving, to numerous other events which have defined the downtown area.